trolster/urcli/README.md

 #### Token expiry warning

-The script always shows you the age of your token at the top of the prompt.
-It will give you a warning when your token is less than 5 days from expiring.
-The text goes from green to red, so it's fairly obvious.
+The script will show you the age of your token at the top of the prompt if you are running assign without any flags.
+But even with the `--silent` flag set, it will give you a warning when your token is less than 5 days from expiring.

 ## The `certs` command

 If you gain a new certification after you've started using urcli, you can update the stored list of certifications by running the `certs` command.
-It will also log the contents of your current configurations file to the terminal, which includes the updated list of your certifications.
+It will also log a list of your certifications to the terminal, which includes the updated list of your certifications.
-Tip: Certifications are also updated any time you run the `setup` command.
+:bulb: Certifications are also updated any time you run the `setup` command.

 ## The `setup` command

-You only have to run this command when you first install urcli: `urcli setup "your-token"`.
-You have to supply it with a new token which you can find in the [Reviewer Dashboard](https://review.udacity.com/#!/submissions/dashboard) (see [Quickstart](#quickstart)).
+You only have to run this command when you first install urcli: `urcli setup`.
+Once prompted, you should supply it with a brand new token which you can find in the [Reviewer Dashboard](https://review.udacity.com/#!/submissions/dashboard) (see [Quickstart](#quickstart)).

-It gets your certifications from the API and asks you to record which languages you are certified for, since there is no way to get this information from the API.
-So for instance, if you are certified for US english and brazilian portuguese, you will enter, `en-us pt-br`.
-If it's just english you simply enter, `en-us`.
-Once you've run this command you are ready to start using the cli.
+It then goes and gets your certifications from Udacity, using your token.
+Then it asks you to select which languages you are certified for, since there is no way to get this information from the API.
+So for instance, if you are certified for US english and brazilian portuguese, you will select both, `en-us` and `pt-br` (you navigate the list using the up and down arrow keys, and select by pressing spacebar).
+Lastly, it asks you fi you with to use PushBullet for push notifications.
+If you don't know what this is or don't plan to use it, just say no. Otherwise you will be promted to enter your PushBullet access token, which you can get from your [pushbullet.com account page](https://www.pushbullet.com/#settings/account).

-:bulb: Be sure to put the token in quotes since they often include dashes (`-`) which messes up the command.

 #### The configuration file

-The `setup` command creates a configuration file which is stored in your home folder.
-You find it here `~/.urcli_config`.
+The `setup` command creates a configuration folder in your home folder.
+You find the configuration file here `~/.urcli/config.json`.

 ## Contributing

 Got a question or an idea?
 Found a bug?
 Check out our [contributing guidelines](https://github.com/trolster/urcli/blob/master/.github/CONTRIBUTING.md) for ways to offer feedback and contribute.

-For bug fixes and minor documentation changes:
+For very minor changes:

 1. Fork this repository
 1. Create your branch (`git checkout -b my-new-thing`)